-This simple sauce can dress up everything from chickpeas and kale (pictured) to chicken and shrimp.
-Just bring it to a simmer and add the desired ingredients.
-Prune Juice Concentrate speeds up the onions caramelizing process and helps smooth out the flavors of the tomato and the spices.
+This sauce can dress up everything from chickpeas and kale (pictured) to chicken and shrimp.
+Prune Juice Concentrate helps caramelize the onions and helps smooth out the flavors of the tomato and the spices.

 Yield: 1.4 l / 6 cups